OfficeDev/outlook-dev-docs/docs/add-ins/add-in-commands-for-outlook.md

 >
 > Support for add-in commands in Exchange 2016 requires [Cumulative Update 5](https://support.microsoft.com/help/4012106/cumulative-update-5-for-exchange-server-2016).

 Add-in commands are only available for add-ins that do not use [ItemHasAttachment, ItemHasKnownEntity, or ItemHasRegularExpressionMatch rules](activation-rules.md) to limit the types of items they activate on.
-However, contextual add-ins can present different commands depending on whether the currently selected item is a message or appointment, and can choose to appear in read or compose scenarios.
+However, contextual menus can present different commands depending on whether the currently selected item is a message or appointment, and can choose to appear in read or compose scenarios.
 Using add-in commands if possible is a [best practice](/office/dev/add-ins/concepts/add-in-development-best-practices).

 ## Creating the add-in command